Charles Henry Allan Bennett: Early life

-He had, however, already some experience of an unseen world.
+According to Crowley, he had early experiences of an "unseen world".
 As a young boy, about the age of 8, he overheard some gossip among superstitious servants, that if you recite the "Lord's Prayer" backwards, the Devil would appear.
-He set himself to the task of learning the prayer letter perfect and went into the back garden to performed the invocation.
-Something, the Devil, Mara or one of his armies appeared that day and in terror he ran screaming back into the house.
-When he was sixteen he was disgusted at the boys' discussion of childbirth, becoming furious he stated, "children were brought to earth by angels".
-After being confronted with a manual of obstetrics, accepting the facts he said: "Did the Omnipotent God whom he had been taught to worship devise so revolting and degrading a method of perpetuating the species?
+Bennett went into the back garden to perform the invocation and something happened which frightened him.
+At sixteen he was disgusted at a discussion of childbirth; becoming furious he stated, "children were brought to earth by angels".
+After being confronted with a manual of obstetrics, accepting the facts, he said: "Did the Omnipotent God whom he had been taught to worship devise so revolting and degrading a method of perpetuating the species?
 Then this God must be a devil, delighting in loathsomeness."
-This was the very moment that he disproved in the notion of an Eternal Creator God and relinquished his faith announcing himself as an 'agnostic'.
+At this moment he lost his belief in God and relinquished his faith, announcing himself an 'agnostic'.
 In his personal biographical notes on Bennett, Crowley once stated "Allan never knew joy; he disdained and distrusted pleasure from the womb."